joernio/joern-benchmarks/README.md

                            The dataset directory where benchmarks will be initialized and executed.
 Default is `./workspace`.
   -o, --output <value>     The output directory to write results to.
 Default is `./results`.
   -f, --format <value>     The output format to write results as.
 Default is MD.
-Available [JSON,CSV,MD] --disable-semantics      Disables the user-defined semantics for Joern data-flows.
+Available [JSON,CSV,MD] -k, --max-call-depth <value>
+                           The max call depth `k` for the data-flow engine.
 Has no effect on non-Joern frontends.
+Default is 5.
+  -i, --iterations <value>
+                           The number of iterations for a given benchmark.
+Default is 1.
 ```

 Example of testing for various values of `k`: